The Two RV Gypsies: Full-Time RVers

 tree

-Karen Duquette paused on the trail when she saw a monster in a tree
+Karen Duquette paused on the trail when she saw a monster in the tree shown below.

 Karen Duquette on the trail